 Art Spot Reno is helping change the landscape of downtown Reno.
 Walk around on Oct.
 13 – 15 for the Reno Mural Expo and watch 30 dynamic artists, including two international, 12 national and 16 local, transform 31 vacant walls and alleys into an outdoor art gallery.
 “Murals are very “here and now,” said Reno City Councilwoman Naomi Duerr.
 “They have a point of view and add a sense of vibrancy, whimsy and “cool factor” wherever they pop up.
 Bottomline, they help create community.
 I can’t wait to see what this crop of artists brings to our town!”

-Edythe Boone – Master of Ceremonies – Oakland, CA
+Edythe Boone – Master of Ceremonies – Berkeley, CA

 Edythe Boone, 79 years old, is an African-American artist and activist.
 She has worked as a muralist, counselor, and art teacher throughout her life in an under-served area in California.
 She is well known for the many murals she has painted.
 She started with her painted murals on each floor of a building in Harlem, New York and her work has expanded through the years to one of her most notable projects, designing and painting the Women’s Building mural in San Francisco, California.
 She is the aunt of Eric Garner, an African American man who was choked to death by New York Police Department officers.
 His death lead to protests and in part catalyzed the Black Lives Matter movement.
 The film screening with talk back will be at the Nevada Museum of Art, Sat.
 Oct.
 14, 6:30-8:30 p.m.
 Tickets